Kurradu: Soundtrack

-The music of Kurradu was launched at Prasad Labs on the morning of 10 September 2009.
-Ram Charan Teja, Puri Jagannadh, S. S. Rajamouli, M. M. Keeravani, Ramesh Prasad, Rama Rajamouli, Gangaraju Gunnam, Urmila, Madhumita, Neha Sharma, Koti, Achu and Anantha Sreeram attended this function.
-Ram Charan Teja launched the audio cassette and gave the first unit to Puri Jagannadh.
+The music of Kurradu was composed by Achu and launched at Prasad Labs on the morning of 10 September 2009.
+Ram Charan Teja, Puri Jagannadh, S. S. Rajamouli, M. M. Keeravani, Ramesh Prasad, Rama Rajamouli, Gunnam Gangaraju, Urmila Gunnam, Madhumita, Neha Sharma, Koti, Achu, and Anantha Sreeram attended the function.
+Ram Charan Teja launched the audio cassette and gave the first copy to Puri Jagannadh.
 S. S. Rajamouli launched the audio CD and gave it to M. M. Keeravani.

 The songs were instant chartbusters and the platinum disc function of Kurradu was organized at FNCC on the morning of 2 November 2009.
 It was attended by Gemini Kiran, Sandeep Gunnam, Varun Sandesh, Anant Sreeram, Madhumita and Achu.
 Gemini Kiran presented the platinum discs to all the unit members.

 Reception

-A critic from Indiaglitz wrote that " 'Kurradu' is a film to watch out for.
-It's a film that is saved by a gripping narration, an intense screenplay coupled with the riveting performance of its lead Varun Sandesh, not to speak of the baddies' who pitch in equally powerful acting".
+Jeevi of Idlebrain.com wrote, "The filmmakers could able to remake the scenes, but couldn't translate the much required soul in to the Telugu version".